n1ch0la5/colorframe/README.md

 A PHP console application to generate averaged color hex codes from video frames.

-The hexcode json can be used to create movie color bars as seen on sites like http://moviebarcode.tumblr.com and http://thecolorsofmotion.com.
-This app only generates one color averaged hex code per frame.
+The hex code json can then be used to create movie color bars as seen on sites like http://moviebarcode.tumblr.com and http://thecolorsofmotion.com.
+This app only generates one color averaged hex code per frame per second of video.

 Requirements
 ============